 “Stories” are already seen daily by hundreds of millions people (current estimates are 150 million on Facebook, 190 million on Snapchat, and 300 million on Instagram), research from Buffer shows incredible growth in the past year.
 Reuters predicts that this year Stories will surpass feeds as the main way people share news with friends, a sentiment shared by Facebook Chief Product Officer, Chris Cox.
 With the announcement of Guardian’s venture capital fund funding #ThisMuchIKnow, a new Instagram-only news organisation, we were curious to explore the Stories format further.

 Before we dig deeper, we might need to clear up some confusion!
 Calling this format “Stories” can be confusing, but as of yet there’s no industry consensus on a better title.
-It’s something that’s been discussed at Nieman Lab before, and if you do have a better way of referring to this format, let us know!
+It’s something that’s been discussed at Nieman Lab before, and if you do have a better way of referring to this format, we are eager to hear it.

 What would you call the generic form of what Snapchat/Instagram/Facebook/AMP Stories are?
 Capitalized “Stories” is offensive, lowercase “stories” is confusing.
 “Visual stories”?
 “Card stories”?— Joshua Benton (@jbenton) February 26, 2018